altaga/Txt2App/HOWTORUN.md

 <img src="./Images/t8.png">

-- Finally, if everything goes well, your browser will open automatically with the web app, which may indicate that it is still loading as shown below.
+- If everything goes well, your browser will open automatically with the web app, which may indicate that it is still loading as shown below.

 <img src="./Images/t9.png">